Towards Reasonable Concept Bottleneck Models: Designing

-This formulation follows the compacted SCM principle from~\citep{Javaloy2023CausalNF}, in which each concept depends only on its parents' and its corresponding exogenous variables.
-In contrast, vanilla CBM lacks this structure and connects all \Uc\ to every concept allowing for entangled and unwanted reasoning paths.
+This formulation follows a compacted SCM principle~\citep{Javaloy2023CausalNF}, whereby each concept depends only on its parents and its corresponding exogenous variables.
+Standard CBM lacks this structure and connects all \Uc\ to every concept allowing for entangled and unwanted reasoning paths.
+Note that we do not aim to be causally consistent (i.e., we do not impose any causal assumptions, nor explicitly define the type of equations $f$), but use causality as a guiding analogy.

-\paragraph{Handling mutually exclusive concepts.} Some concepts in \conceptGraph\ may be mutually exclusive (mutex), e.g., in Fig.~\ref{fig: fmnist_dag} the concepts ``Clothes'' and ``Goods''.
-These typically emerge from categorical variables encoded via one-hot representations or are dictated by domain knowledge.
-For such concepts, a softmax activation is applied over the logits, across the group.
-For the rest non-exclusive soft concepts, we apply a sigmoid activation over their logits independently: $\hat{\concept}:=\sigma(\hat{l}_\concept)$, allowing multiple concepts to be active simultaneously.
+\paragraph{(Mutex) Concept Representations.} The concept-concept block supports hard, soft, logit, and embedding representations.
+For mutually exclusive \emph{(mutex)} concepts in \conceptGraph, we apply a softmax over the logits within each group.
+For non-mutex concepts, we apply the respective activations independently.
+In the main paper we focus on soft concepts, i.e., $\hat{\concept}:=\sigma(\hat{l}_\concept)$, where $\sigma$ is a sigmoid for non-mutex concepts and a group-wise softmax for mutex concepts, while an analysis of hard concepts in \proposedarch\ is found in App.~\ref{app:hardmodels}.

+\paragraph{Propagating Interventions in StrNNs} Our framework supports both standard interventions, which modify only the task prediction, and propagating interventions, which affect both concepts and the task.
+Because concepts are not directly connected, but only through their associated exogenous variables (Eq.~\ref{eq:parents}), propagating an intervention requires reconstructing the activations of the layer immediately preceding the concept layer.

+Specifically, this layer corresponds to the concept exogenous variables \Uc\ when $\maskDepth=0$, and to the final hidden layer of the StrNN when $\maskDepth>0$.
+Once these activations are reconstructed, they are propagated forward through the network to obtain the updated concept values and the resulting task prediction (Fig.~\ref{fig:explain_interventions}).